Rennylex/ARMA-3-script-for-animations-of-take-off-on-air-carriers/README.md

 This is not a Mission script, it just contains the scripts of the animations sequence.

-Structure of the codes may be a little bit chaotic..would be improved later.

 *****Thanks to Nikoaton, Xnooz and Direone, their animations make all these possible.